seekerz12/java_game_project_1/README.md

 -you dont get score if you touch them, tho they exploded. - fixed -icons are fucking ugly vro - fixed ig
 -first menu looks weird - fixed
+-enemy got pass player keeps on going, and they keep shooting, thus shooting sound. - not fix